MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

 ### How does authentication happen against SAP?

-The Power Platform currently supports two of the three authentication methods for SAP:
+Power Platform currently supports two of the three authentication methods for SAP:

 1. Username/Password - inside Power Apps, a user is prompted for their SAP username and password, which is sent to SAP.
 1. SSO (Kerberos) - the On-premises Data Gateway requests a Kerberos ticket on behalf of the Power Apps user and this ticket is sent to SAP.
 1. SSO (SAML/X.509) - **NOT CURRENTLY SUPPORTED**.
 We plan to support SAML in the future.
 However, SAP can support both X.509 and Kerberos authentication on the same SAP instance.

-### How do we make sure users in the Power Platform can't do things they can't do in SAP?
+### How do we make sure users in Power Platform can't do things they can't do in SAP?

 SAP's published APIs perform the same security checks that are performed in the SAP GUI.
 Also, Power Automate flows can be configured to query user authorization objects so apps, fields, and buttons are conditionally hidden or revealed to match the user experience in SAP.

-### How do we ensure traffic between the Power Platform and SAP is encrypted?
+### How do we ensure traffic between Power Platform and SAP is encrypted?

 We recommend using SAP's [Secure Network Communication (SNC)](https://help.sap.com/doc/saphelp_nw74/7.4.16/en-us/e6/56f466e99a11d1a5b00000e835363f/content.htm?no_cache=true), which is available via a connection setting when [configuring authentication](/power-automate/sap-integration/set-up-prepare#configure-authentication).

 ## Customization

-### How does the Power Platform handle custom fields in SAP?
+### How does Power Platform handle custom fields in SAP?

 The answer depends on where the custom fields reside in SAP: